Search the collections

 Alan Horner was born in Castlemaine, Victoria, and became a grocer.
 He joined the Cadets as a youth and was serving in Area 66 as a 2nd Lieutenant when he enlisted in the AIF at the age of 18, on 11 September 1914.
 He embarked from Australia on 21 October 1914.
 His service records indicate that he joined his unit at Gallipoli on 15 May 1915, just 20 days after the first landing.
 Amid heavy shelling, he was concussed on 8 August, and on 10 August was admitted to the No.2 Field Ambulance Dressing Station suffering 'debility and shock'.
 He was transferred to a casualty clearing station, and sent to England aboard Hospital Ship Aquitana, from Mudros to London.
 He was admitted to Wandsworth Hospital, England, on 23 August suffering a 'disability' that was 'not stated as being serious', recovering from concussion and possibily suffering post-traumatic stress.
 He remained in England from that point on, and in September 1916 was attached to the AAPC (Australian Army Pay Corps).
 In January 1918 he was reprimanded for the offence of being 'improperly dressed', failing to wear 'chevrons and distingushing colours'.
 Weeks later he was admitted to hospital again, (18/1/1918-5/2/1918), this time with influenza (just prior to the 'Spanish Flu' pandemic).
 In May 1918 he began a cadetship with the Australian Flying Corps, and in June was an RAF cadet, 'training as flying officer (Pilot)'.

-The shelling that concussed Horner also resulted in his burial in sand, soil and rubble from the explosion.
+The exploding shell that concussed Horner also caused his temporary live burial in the sand, soil and rubble of the surrounding trench terrain.
 His stay of 10 days in the 3rd London General Hospital, Wandsworth, from 23/8/1915-1/9/1915, is not elaborated upon in his diary, although the concussion and burial incident was significant enough to warrant mentioning to hospital staff in a subsequent visit, post-war.
 It is interesting to note that he did not return to active service again, rather was re-assigned to the Pay Corps at Admin.
 Head Quarters No.2, England, (31/8/1916), and then training with the R.A.F.

 He was a 2nd Corporal when repatriated to Australia via the Leicestershire from overseas in December 1918, landing on home soil on 22/1/1919.
 He was discharged from military service on 23 March or 13 May 1919 (some variation in dates of discharge recorded) - due to being medically unfit due to an accident while not on military service: a car accident immediatley after his return to Australia, 10/2/1919.
 The accident injured his right leg, with a fracture of the femur and patella, and Horner was in hospital untill 20/8/1919.
 This marked him as permanently unfit for General Service and he was awarded a Disability Pension of 50% for the first six months, and 25% thereafter.
 A steel plate was inserted to fuse the bones in his leg in 1919, but was removed some years later in 1958, following arthritis and pain in the leg.
 Post-war, Horner returned to work as a clerk at a grocery, residing at 36 Belmont Ave, East Malvern.
 At 27 years of age, he married Ms Florence Harrington in West Melbourne.
 Later in life, through the 1930s, he worked as a draftsman in the Australian Taxation Department, in the London Stores Building, Melbourne.
 After a long life in the Public Service, he passed away at age 82, due to bronchopneumonia and cardiac failure, on the 27/8/1978, at home (or nursing home?) at 26 Service St., Hampton.
 He was survived by his widow and his daughter, Glenna Terese Horner.
 He was buried at New Cheltenham Cemetery.